grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

 ## Heartbeat and Interval Filling

-It is possible for a time series stream to stop, and this can be interpreted in different ways: we can attempt to fill in missing data, or treat it as unknown.
+It is possible for a time series stream to pause, and this can be interpreted in different ways: we can attempt to fill in missing data, or treat it as unknown.
 More likely we'd want to start treating it as unknown after some period of silence.
 RRDTool addresses this by